 2. If your application allows the user to input an IPv4 address, then you’ll need to change that code to accept both address formats.
 If you’re using some kind of masked input that expects four individual numbers that are in the range of 0-255, then that code will need to be rewritten.

-3. If your application uses the SocketTools Library Edition and stores IP addresses as 32-bit integer values, that code will need to be changed.
+3. If your application uses older versions of the SocketTools Library Edition and stores IP addresses as 32-bit integer values, that code will need to be changed.
 There are several API functions in earlier versions of SocketTools that expect an IP address to be stored in a DWORD (unsigned 32-bit integer) variable.
 Those functions have been changed to use a new type named INTERNET_ADDRESS that is capable of representing both IPv4 and IPv6 addresses.